Things to Do in Portland with Kids

-With food options galore, it does not take much to find a great sweet treat Portland.
-That said, here are some of our favorite spots for doughnuts and ice cream.
+If you’re anything like me, when planning your Portland with toddler itinerary, a sweet treat may be something that you want to work in to your day.
+With food choices galore, it does not take much to find something yummy in Portland.
+Here are some of our favorite spots for doughnuts and ice cream.

 For incredible scoops of natural house made, small batch ice cream, we would happily wait in line at Salt & Straw (multiple locations,).
 Other favorites include Scoop Handmade Ice Cream (various market and cart locations) and Cloud City (4525 SE Woodstock Blvd – see website).

 Hosting 232 species of birds, mammals, reptiles, amphibians, fish and invertebrates, the Oregon Zoo is sure to delight the whole family.
-Like many zoos transitioning to the modern era, it is currently undergoing many changes, including the expansion of their animal habitats (new Asian elephant enclosure opening fall 2015) , and the addition of an educational facility (2017).
+Like many zoos transitioning to the modern era, it is currently undergoing many changes, including the expansion of their animal habitats (new Asian elephant enclosure and an educational facility).

 Note: On such a large property (64 acres), kids can tire quickly.
-Single and double strollers are available for rent ($7 and $9, plus a $20 deposit).
+Single and double strollers are available for rent.

 For more information and events: see the Oregon Zoo website.